tripout/Membarr/README.md

 1. Ensure you have the Community Applications plugin installed.
 2. Inside the Community Applications app store, search for Invitarr.
 3. Click the Install Button.
-4. On the following Add Container screen, add discord bot token.
+4. On the following Add Container screen, Change repository to yoruio/invitarr:latest
+4. Add discord bot token.
-5. Click apply
+6. Click apply
-6. Finish setting up using [Setup Commands](#after-bot-has-started)
+7. Finish setting up using [Setup Commands](#after-bot-has-started)

 # Setup